Springy shortbread cookies with buttercream flowers

 Shortbread cookies

 1. Place butter, granulated sugar and vanilla in a large mixing bowl.
-Use a pastry blender combine butter and sugar until no large chunks of butter remain.
+Use a pastry blender to mix butter and sugar until combined.

-5. Bake for 18-20 minutes until the edges are lightly browned.
-Let cool completely before adding the glaze.
+8. Bake for 18-20 minutes until the edges are lightly browned.
+Let cool completely before moving on to next steps.

 Glazing